AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Migrate and synchronize MySQL data/Use DataWorks to synchronize data from a DRDS database to an Elasticsearch cluster
         in offline mode.md

 3. Create an Elasticsearch cluster and enable the Auto Indexing feature for the cluster.

-    For more information, see [Create an Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Elasticsearch cluster.md) and [Enable auto indexing](/intl.en-US/Quick Start/Step 2 (optional): Configure a cluster.md).
+    For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md) and [Enable the Auto Indexing feature](/intl.en-US/Quick Start/Step 2: (Optional) Configure a cluster.md).
 The cluster must belong to the same VPC and VSwitch as the DRDS instance.

 ## Step 1: Purchase and create an exclusive resource group